Excerpt from Make the Cut: Sabre Fencing for Adults, pre-print July 2021.

 Ja, he wrote back.
 I promise I won’t.

 I felt good.
 I felt great.
 I could fly!
 Ok, let’s not go overboard.
 Start with something easy, like a parry-riposte.
 Hmm, that didn’t work.
 Fine, let’s throw in an attack.
 Boom!
 I break sound barrier.
 Still missed though.
 No matter.
 He’s coming in to march, looking for an easy hit.
 Let’s try that parry again.
 Get close, open up target, and … jump.

 On the video, you can see my fibula do this neat writhing dance manoeuvre under the tight elastic of my fencing sock, just as my back foot hits the piste.
-Then it just looks like I trip like a dumbass, butt-planting on the back line, Wagner thwacking me as I go down.
-I remember my ankle starting to hurt.
+Then it just looks like I trip like a dumbass, butt-planting on the back line, Peter thwacking me as I go down.
+I remember feeling my ankle starting to hurt.
 Then embarrassment.
 Then annoyance.
 Then rage.
 I’d sprained my ankle.
 Two points into my first bout.
 Like a n00b.

 I am not going out like this.

 I limped my sorry ass back to the start line.
 I couldn’t really move my back ankle, so I planted it flat on the ground.
 I couldn’t push off it either.
 I gamely tried an advance-lunge anyway but almost fell flat on my face.
 Well then.
 Step-bounce it is.
 Peter must have wanted to put me out of my misery, because he just fired attacks at me for the rest of the bout.
-I managed to parry one of them, in 4, forwards — the same and only point I managed to get on Nicolas Limbach, Peter’s one-time hero-captain and World Number 1, once upon a time.
+I managed to parry one of them, in 4, forwards — the same point I managed to get on Nicolas Limbach, Peter’s one-time hero-captain and World Number 1, once upon a time.

 I am not going out like this.